 Many public infrastructure, services and facilities are likely to predominantly cater for residents of a specific locality.
-The provision of such has been dealt with on a district or urban release area basis within Council's other locality specific Section 94 Plans.
-However, new development often creates demand for additional or expanded Shire-wide or regional infrastructure, services and facilities.
-As an areas' population increases so does the demand for such infrastructure, services or facilities to cater for the overall needs of the Shire.
+The provision of such has been dealt with on a district or urban release area basis within Council's other locality specific Section 7.11 Plans.
+However, new development often creates demand for additional or expanded area wide or regional infrastructure, services and facilities.
+As an areas population increases so does the demand for such infrastructure, services or facilities to cater for the overall needs of the area.

-The relatively high growth and large population base that characterises Wyong Shire has generated a need to provide additional or expanded infrastructure, services or facilities to cater for the needs of the whole Shire.
+The relatively high growth and large population base that characterises the area has generated a need to provide additional or expanded infrastructure, services or facilities to cater for the needs of the whole area.
 These are identified within this plan under separate headings below.